matkv/matkv.dev/content/rebuilding-this-website/index.md

 draft = false
 tags = ['blog', 'website']
 toc = true
+markup = 'goldmark'
 +++

+THIS PAGE IS A TEMPORARY PLAYGROUND FOR TRYING OUT STYLING CHANGES.
+{style="color: red; font-weight: bold"}

 I'm currently rebuilding this whole website.

 <!--more-->
 Some sample text to show off formatting.

 > This is a block quote.